cascade256/ObjectStorage/README.md

 # ObjectStorage

 This is a library for working with object storage services, like Amazon AWS S3, Digital Ocean Spaces, or Minio.
-It is written in C and conforms to the ANSI C99 standard for maximum compatability.
+It is written in C and conforms to the ANSI C99 standard for maximum compatibility.
 It uses libCurl to handle making the HTTP requests and libCrypto from OpenSSL to handle the Sha256 hashing.

 ## Usage

 `example.c` contains a complete example of how to use the library, and `buildExample.sh` shows how to link in libCurl and libCrypto.
-The accessID and secret key are just to a test instance of Minio (https://minio.io/), and will have to be changed to your own accessID and secret key.
+The accessID and secret key are just to a test instance of Minio (https://minio.io/) and will have to be changed to your own accessID and secret key.

 ### Types